Steps to ensure foot and mouth disease is not brought to NZ

 Travellers can protect New Zealand from foot and mouth disease by:

-- avoiding contact with wildlife or livestock such as cattle, pigs, or goats
+- avoiding contact with wildlife or livestock, such as cattle, pigs, or goats

-- avoiding visiting farmland or rice fields
+- avoiding visiting farmlands or rice fields

 - making sure shoes and clothing are free of any soil or dirt